jtaube/IDD_bib_analysis/README.md

-This repo accompanies our manuscript in preparation on the extent of gender and race/ethnicity imbalance in infectious disease dynamics publication and citation practices.
+This repo accompanies our manuscript in preparation on the extent and drivers of gender and race/ethnicity imbalance in infectious disease dynamics publication and citation practices.
 Much of the code is drawn from Dale Zhou and colleagues' [repository](https://github.com/dalejn/cleanBib) and this work was inspired by Jordan Dworkin and colleagues' [work](https://doi.org/10.1038/s41593-020-0658-y) in neuroscience.

 ## Instructions